 - Never use sanders or heat guns to melt lead-based paint—this creates toxic dust and fumes with lead.

-Indoors, make sure the workroom is well ventilated: set up a fan so it blows air out a window.
-Start by applying stripper near the fan and work your way back, so fumes are always blowing away from you.
+Indoors, workers must make sure the workroom is well ventilated.
+They should set up a fan so it blows air out a window, and start by applying stripper near the fan and backwards, so fumes are always blowing away from you.

-Never forget (in addition to all the information you should read from the EPA listed below):
+Never forget (in addition to all the information given here), workers should follow these rules from the EPA:

 - Remove all furniture, carpets, and drapes and use plastic to seal off the work area